krzentner/language-world/data/gpt-3.5-turbo/chain_py_md/handle-press-0.py.md

 # handle-press: push down the handle
-# def handle_press(robot):
+def handle_press(robot):
     # Steps:
-    #  1. Put gripper above handle
+    # 1. Put gripper near handle
-    #  2. Grab the handle with the gripper
+    # 2. Drop gripper around handle
-    #  3. Push down on the handle
+    # 3. Push down on handle
-    # First, put the gripper above the handle.
+    # First, put the gripper near the handle.
-    if check("the robot's gripper is not vertically aligned with handle"): robot.put("gripper above handle")
+    if check("the robot's gripper is not near the handle"): robot.move("gripper near handle")
-    # If the handle becomes left of the gripper, go back to putting the gripper
-    # above the handle.
+    # Once the gripper is near the handle, drop it around the handle.
-    if check("handle is not left of the robot's gripper and handle is not forward aligned with the robot's gripper"): robot.grab("handle")
+    if check("the robot's gripper is not around the handle" and "the robot's gripper is open"): robot.drop("gripper around handle")
-    # Once the gripper is holding the handle, push down on it in order to actuate
+    # If the gripper is around the handle, we can push down on it.
-    # whatever mechanism the handle controls.
-    if check("the robot's gripper is holding the handle"): robot.push("down on the handle")
+    if check("the robot's gripper is around handle"): robot.push("down on handle")